LEAGUE7QC/LEAGUE7QC.github.io/docs/README.md

 # Welcome to LEAGUE7

-Welcome to LEAGUE7, the premier competitive league for Quidditch Champions!
+Welcome to LEAGUE7, the premier competitive league for Harry Potter: Quidditch Champions!

 We offer an exciting, fair, and community-driven environment for players of all skill levels.
 Our league is built on the principles of transparency, fairness, and community involvement, ensuring a thrilling experience for both participants and spectators.